-Berlin might be the default destination of choice for most gay travellers visiting Germany, but Germany is a huge country.
+Berlin might be the default destination of choice for most gay travelers visiting Germany, but Germany is a huge country.
 Cities like Frankfurt and Munich are great to explore and have excellent gay scenes.

 A big gay scene